-As PR professionals, we pride ourselves on getting the big placement—and we should—but the process should not end with spiking the ball.
-The great value add of publicity is the validation factor a third party like the press bestows on a company product or service.
+As PR professionals, we pride ourselves on getting the big placement—and we should—but the process of winning media placements should not end with spiking the ball.
+The great value add of publicity is the validation factor that a third party like the press can bestow on a company’s product or service.
 Therein lies the hidden value.

-Once the media hit is secured (print, broadcast or digital) you’re doing a disservice to your client if you let it end with a notation in your measurement report.
-Repurpose it!
+Once the media hit is secured (whether in print, broadcast or digital) you’re doing a disservice to your client if you let it end with a notation in your measurement report.

 We call this “remerchandising.”
 It involves converting reprints or weblinks with media logos to direct marketing and display pieces to highlight your coverage.
-Press coverage provides credibility that can be used in such a way to be placed in highly visible areas both on- and off-line including on the website and social media, in your lobby and in your store are great examples.
+Press coverage provides credibility that can be used in such a way as to be placed in highly visible areas both on- and off-line including your client’son the website, and social media feeds, frontin your lobby, and retail locations. in your store are great examples.

 Here are the top 10 ways to repurpose your earned media:

-- Printed marketing material— quote what media has said about you in your brochures, product manuals, print ads and business cards.
-You could use logos of the media outlets that have reported about your business or product, with a header that reads “As Seen In”.
+- Printed marketing material— reprint your media quote what media has said about you in your brochures, product manuals, print ads and business cards.
+You could use logos of the media outlets that have reported about youyour clientbusiness or product, with a header that reads “As Seen In”.

 - Website menu bar— include an “As Seen In” box on your website’s menu bar and place the logos of all the media outlets that have reported about you.

-- Online landing pages— if any media outlet has said good things about your company, use that as a testimonial on specific pages within your website such as “Advantages” page.
+- Online landing pages— if any media outlet has said good things about your company, use that as a testimonial on specific pages within your website such as an“Advantages” page.

 - Inspiration for taglines, headlines and copy— use media coverage to come up with new angles for marketing and PR pitches.
 The media offers a fresh perspective on your business.